awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 You must perform all upgrades manually, and an outage occurs while the upgrade takes place\.
 The time for the outage varies based on your engine version and the size of your DB instance\.

-For information about what Oracle versions are available on Amazon RDS, see [Appendix: Oracle Database Engine Release Notes](Appendix.Oracle.PatchComposition.md)\.
+For information about what Oracle versions are available on Amazon RDS, see [Oracle Database Engine Release Notes](Appendix.Oracle.PatchComposition.md)\.

 ## Overview of Upgrading<a name="USER_UpgradeDBInstance.Oracle.Overview"></a>